Upgrade to an efficient washing machine

 What to look for:

-- A high Modified Energy Factor (MEF).
-The MEF considers the energy used by the washer, the energy to heat the water, and the energy used by the dryer.
-The higher the MEF, the more energy efficient the clothes washer.
+- A high Integrated Modified Energy Factor (IMEF).
+The IMEF considers the energy used by the washer, the energy to heat the water, and the energy used by the dryer.
+The higher the IMEF, the more energy efficient the clothes washer.

-- A low Water Factor (WF).
-WF measures the amount of water the washer uses.
-The lower the WF, the more water efficient the clothes washer.
+- A low Integrated Water Factor (IWF).
+IWF measures the amount of water the washer uses.
+The lower the IWF, the more water efficient the clothes washer.

 Go the extra mile: Thinking about upgrading to a smart washing machine?
 While smart washing machines are generally energy efficient, the main benefit is the convenience they offer: